The 5 Best (& 5 Worst) Things to Show on Restaurant TVs

 We all know that complex TV shows can be incredibly entertaining, but those are best for binge-watching at home by yourself or with a group of friends who have been following the story from the beginning.
 Complex TV shows just are not right for the restaurant environment because your customers will not be entertained if they have no idea who the characters on the screen are or what is going on with the plot.
 If you are determined to show some of your favorite TV shows, stick to shows that are easily understandable like sitcoms.

-For example, a show like Seinfield can be entertaining for someone who has never seen the show since the characters are easily understandable and the plot changes by the episode.
-Another option is lifetime programming.
-These types of shows are meant to be consumed without the least bit of mental effort.
+For example, lifestyle programming offers the types of shows are meant to be consumed without the least bit of mental effort.
 They are calming and that might be exactly what your clientele needs.
 The restaurant is an oasis in a world filled with stress where people can taste the fresh water of companionship, good food, and light entertainment without worrying too much about all the troubles outside the restaurant doors.

 Movies suffer some of the same drawbacks that complex TV shows face.
 People who have not been at the restaurant when the movie starts will be lost when it comes to what is happening on the screen.
 Moreover, people’s tastes in movies vary widely, and what entertains some people will be utterly devoid of entertainment for the next.
 So, it is best practice to avoid showing movies at your restaurant.

 On the other hand, you may want to make a movie-watching event at your restaurant, and that totally changes things.
 Movie-watching events are a great way for people with similar tastes to meet each other, and the atmosphere is generally one of camaraderie and mutual appreciation for the movie being played.